 HBase is an open source, non-relational, distributed database.
 For more information visit http://hbase.apache.org/.

-Even if the HBase plugin is not configured, Monitoring will discover HBase services running in your Cloud Platform project by:
+Even if the HBase plugin is not configured, Monitoring discovers HBase services running in your Google Cloud Platform project by:

 - searching instance names for hbase

 - checking for ports opened to 60201 via firewall rules

 The services discovered are displayed on the HBase Services page in the Resources menu.
 After you install the monitoring agent and configure the HBase plugin on your instances, Monitoring populates the HBase Services page with inventory and metrics.